ConvLab/ConvLab-2/README.md

 truth.
 2. Slot Accuracy.
 This metric evaluates whether the predicted label for each individual slot is exactly equal to the ground truth, averaged over all slots.

+**11/03/2020 update:**

+During the evaluation, we found that there is a gap between collected CrossWOZ data and our assumption.
+Specifically, as mentioned in Issue #7(https://github.com/ConvLab/ConvLab-2/issues/7), we think that the agent should log down the names of attraction/hotel/restaurant when the user accepts them.
+However, the collected data miss a number of the name labels in this situation.
+Therefore, we utilize the candidate lists from selectedResults to correct name labels.
+We’ve updated our evaluation code (https://github.com/thu-coai/ConvLab-2/blob/master/convlab2/dst/dstc9/utils.py#L13-L68) with an additional argument to reflect this change(set correct_name_label=True).
+We also provide an additional leaderboard for CrossWOZ at https://convlab.github.io.
+This change is considered as applying two different evaluation approaches, and both of the original and new leaderboards are valid.

 ### Registration and Participation
 1. Submit the participation form [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7x1M3FOeqhCttKwx4jvle9UNUVTQVRaT1AwUVRGUlc0WlBZVklQQ0tSWCQlQCN0PWcu).
 Your identities will NOT be made public.